drewto/starcitizen_tools/gift_calendar/README.md

 3. Copy all of the log events from the last 2 or 3 days just to be safe
 ![](images/hangar_logs.png)
 4. Copy them into a text file in the same folder as `gift_calendar.py`.
 Name the file whatever you want.
 I did not upload a copy of my hangar logs to this repo for privacy reasons, although I did upload my calendar output.
-5. Follow the usage instructions below:
+5. Run the program using the the usage instructions below.

+#### Executing the program

+Usage instructions for the `gift_calendar.py` program are below:

 ```
 $ python3 gift_calendar/gift_calendar.py -h
 usage: gift_calendar.py [-h] -i INPUTFILENAME [-o OUTPUTFILENAME] -p